-- Any fault develops in the spray equipment, or - A blockage or partial blockage of a nozzle occurs, or - The bituminous material is not being uniformly applied for the full width of the sprayed area including tram tracking.
+- Any fault develops in the spray equipment, or - A blockage or partial blockage of a nozzle occurs, or - The bituminous material is not being uniformly applied for the full width of the sprayed area (includes tram tracking).

 Spraying must not recommence until the faults have been rectified.